Tomcli/community/teps/0101-env-in-pod-template.md

 -->

 In case of some environment variables are not allowed to change, it can have a feature flag to opt-in with this new feature.
+Similar to the alpha API feature flag, we can let the validation webhook fail with an error message when the feature flag is disabled.
+The default behavior can change after 9 months of the Tekton release cycles.

 ### User Experience (optional)